garo-a-dev/wotc-scrabble-challenge/README.md

 Within a terminal application:

-- Run `git clone` the project to your local machine and run `cd wotc-srabble-challenge`
+- `git clone` the project to your local machine and run `cd wotc-srabble-challenge`
 - Run `npm install` to install dependencies
 - Run `npm run dev` to start the local dev server
 - On any browser, visit: http://localhost:5173.